LB7 Duramax 6600

 The lower photo was taken at the DMAX engine production facility located in Moraine, Ohio in March of 2001 during our first tour of the plant (TDP photo).
 These are boxes of new LB7 Duramax fuel injectors, ready to be installed in new engines.
 The above photo shows a cut-away of an LB7 fuel injector (Ron Wong photo).

-This is a no-cost warranty extension, and you may be eligible for service cost reimbursement if your vehicle required fuel injector(s) replacement that was not covered by the original 5-year or 100,000-mile engine coverage.
-Reimbursement for a prior injector replacement will be limited to the cost equal to that when performed by an authorized General Motors service center.
-Your local servicing dealer can help you with claim forms and assistance in determining coverage.
+This was a no-cost warranty extension, and owners may have been eligible for service cost reimbursement if their vehicle required fuel injector(s) replacement that was not covered by the original 5-year or 100,000-mile engine coverage.
+Reimbursement for a prior injector replacement was limited to the cost equal to that when performed by an authorized General Motors service center.
+Your local servicing dealer helped with claim forms and assistance in determining coverage.

 GM recommends following Corporate Bulletin Number 04-06-04-007A for injectors diagnosed with high fuel return rates.
 GM specifically directs its dealerships not to replace all 8 injectors for any complaint other than high fuel return rates.
 Other types of injector failures are "fix as failed", meaning the individual faulty injector will be replaced - not all eight.

 Cracked injector bodies and/or ball seat erosion can result in the illumination of the SES (Service Engine Soon) lamp, low power, hard starting, or fuel dilution of the crankcase oil.
 It is my understanding that GM identified these problems early, and worked with Bosch (fuel injector manufacturer) to correct the problem.

 Please contact your local dealer or call GM's customer assistance center at 1-866-996-9463 if you have any remaining questions.